Yang-Jace-Liu/alberta-covid19-info-scraper/README.md

 |cases_per_day_by_confirmation|The per-day number of confirmed cases and probable cases.|
 |cases_per_day_by_age|The per-day number of cases by ages.|
 |density_per_day_by_age|The per-day density (number of cases per 100,000 population) by ages.

+# WEATHERGC

+## Argument:

+* year: The year of weather data
+* format (optional): The format of required data.
+Available formats: csv, xml.
+Default format is csv.